mstksg/typelits-witnesses/README.md

        -> Vector (n + m) a
 ~~~

-But, `n + m` is not a `KnownNat` instance, which severely hinders what you can
+But, `n + m` now does not have a `KnownNat` instance, which severely hinders
-do with this!
+what you can do with this!

 Consider this concrete (but silly) example: